brownieboy/react-bootstrap-slider/README.md

 There's a Protractor Tutorial at http://www.protractortest.org/#/tutorial, and the the Protractor API is at http://www.protractortest.org/#/api.

 ###Further Test Configs
-Protractor defaults to using the Firefox browser, so make sure that you have it installed!
-Or if you want to use Chrome or even IE, then you'll need to make some modifications to the protractor.local.conf.js file.
+Protractor defaults to using the Firefox browser, but I've overridden the config so that it uses Chrome instead, so make sure that you have Chrome installed!
+If you want to use Firefox or even IE, then you'll need to make some modifications to the protractor.local.conf.js file.
 Google for how to do that.

 Whatever other changes you make to protractor.local.conf.js, you _must_ _not_ remove this line:

         browser.ignoreSynchronization = true;

-Protractor is actually a testing tool designed for AngularJS, and by default, it will wait for Angular models to send their update messages before proceeding onto the next test.
-This line tells Protractor not to wait for any such messages, which, of course, won't be coming because you're not using Angular, sensible person that you are!
+Protractor is actually a testing tool designed for AngularJS, but hey, nobody's perfect!
+By default, Protractor will wait for Angular models to send their update messages before proceeding onto the next test.
+This line tells Protractor not to wait for any such messages, which, of course, won't be coming because you're not using Angular.

 ## Update History